Ionut-Cora/react-university-website/README.md

 - npm start
 - [http://localhost:3000](http://localhost:3000) - open in your browser to see the project

-## The University of London template website is a multi page custom demo website created with [React JS](https://react.dev/) and designed with [React Bootstrap](https://react-bootstrap.netlify.app/).
+## The University of Arts & Technology template website is a multi page custom demo website created with [React JS](https://react.dev/) and designed with [React Bootstrap](https://react-bootstrap.netlify.app/).
 The website contain 5 pages: Home, About, Courses, Blog and Contact.
 Also contains few components like accordion component for example.

 # Getting Started with Create React App